-If crabbing is not your thing, you can always go on a boat tour of the harbour and enjoy the views of Weymouth and the coast from the sea.
+If crabbing is not your thing, you can always go on a boat tour of the harbor and enjoy the views of Weymouth and the coast from the sea.

 For me the seaside always means fish&chips.
 And when in Weymouth it can only mean one place – Bennett’s Fish and Chips.
 It is worth it, even if you need to wait in the queue spilling into the street outside.

-If a day in Weymouth is not enough, you might want to consider spending a whole weekend there and explore the beauty of the surrounding countryside.
+If a day is not enough, you might want to consider spending a whole weekend in Weymouth and exploring the beauty of the surrounding countryside.
+Mini Tribe Travels

 The White Cliffs of Dover are just a bit more than an hour away from London.
 And once you get there, you’ll feel in a completely different world.

-The smell of the sea, the beautiful vivid green of the grass against the aquamarine sea and blue sky, in contrast with the white color of the cliffs: this is what I call a breathtaking view that it’s hard to forget.
+The smell of the sea, the beautiful vivid green of the grass against the aquamarine sea, and blue sky, in contrast with the white color of the cliffs, is a breathtaking view that is hard to forget.

-To get there, just get one of the fast trains that depart from King Cross/St Pancras and stop directly to Dover Priory (if you prefer to drive, it’ll take you around 2 hours, and you can stop to Canterbury along the way).
+To get there, just get one of the fast trains that depart from King Cross/St Pancras and stop directly at Dover Priory (if you prefer to drive, it’ll take you around 2 hours, and you can stop at Canterbury along the way).